spindance/kubernetes-jenkins-lab/README.md

 At this point we have a jenkins instance that we can interact with, all you have to do is open your browser and type in the external ip along with port 8080.  `http://external_ip:8080`
 One thing to note that since the jenkins home directory is stored in a volume if you destroy the jenkins instance that configuration information is still stored on the volume.

-For this to work you will have to install one plugin that doesn't come stock and that is the Kubernetes plugin.
+For this to work you will have to install one jenkins plugin that doesn't come stock and that is the Kubernetes plugin.  https://wiki.jenkins-ci.org/display/JENKINS/Kubernetes+Plugin